superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_get.md

   -k, --kustomize string              Process the kustomization directory.
 This flag can't be used together with -f or -R.
   -L, --label-columns strings         Accepts a comma separated list of labels that are going to be presented as columns.
 Names are case-sensitive.
 You can also use multiple flag options like -L label1 -L label2...
       --no-headers                    When using the default or custom-column output format, don't print headers (default print headers).
   -o, --output string                 Output format.
-One of: (json, yaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file, custom-columns, custom-columns-file, wide).
+One of: (json, yaml, kyaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file, custom-columns, custom-columns-file, wide).
 See custom columns [https://kubernetes.io/docs/reference/kubectl/#custom-columns], golang template [http://golang.org/pkg/text/template/#pkg-overview] and jsonpath template [https://kubernetes.io/docs/reference/kubectl/jsonpath/].
       --output-watch-events           Output watch event objects when --watch or --watch-only is used.
 Existing objects are output as initial ADDED events.
       --raw string                    Raw URI to request from the server.
 Uses the transport specified by the kubeconfig file.
   -R, --recursive                     Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.